 The improvements are estimated to cost $18-22 million.

 Multnomah County owns the bridge.
 HDR Inc. designed the repairs.
-Hamilton Construction was awarded the construction contract.
+Hamilton Construction is the general contractor making the repairs.

 Will the repairs make the bridge safer in an earthquake?